Shiny mega-crystals that build themselves - News Break

 Shiny mega-crystals that build themselves

-Newswise — To really appreciate what a team of researchers led by Maksym Kovalenko and Maryna Bodnarchuk has achieved, it is best to start with something mundane: Crystals of table salt (also known as rock salt) are familiar to anyone who has ever had to spice up an overtly bland lunch.
-Sodium chloride – NaCl in chemical terms – is the name of the helpful chemical; it consists of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).
-You can imagine the ions as beads that strongly attract each other forming densely packed and rigid crystals like the ones we can see in a saltshaker.www.newswise.com
+Swiss Federal Laboratories for Materials Science and Technology (EMPA) To really appreciate what a team of researchers led by Maksym Kovalenko and Maryna Bodnarchuk has achieved, it is best to start with something mundane: Crystals of table salt (also known as rock salt) are familiar to anyone who has ever had to spice up an overtly bland lunch.
+Sodium chloride -- NaCl in chemical terms -- is the name of the helpful chemical; it consists of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).
+You can imagine the ions as beads that strongly attract each other forming densely packed and rigid crystals like the ones we can see in a saltshaker.
+Many naturally occurring minerals consist of ions -- positive metal ions and negative ions, which arrange themselves into different crystal structures depending on their relative sizes.
+In addition, there are structures such as diamond and silicon: These crystals consist of only one kind of atoms -- carbon in the case of diamond -, but, similar to minerals, the atoms are also held together by strong bonding forces.www.sciencedaily.com